UofT-DSI/stat_gen/03_instructional_team/markdown_slides/slides_01.md

 - Two assignments, released on Monday of each week.
 - Broken into three sections:
-  - Section 1 focuses on database design
+  - Section 1 focuses on review of molecular genetics and basic genetic models
+  - Section 2 focuses on population genetics & consequences on genetic association studies
-  - Sections 2 and 3 on SQL writing
+  - Section 3 focuses on Genome-wide association studies
-- Each sections states about when you can start working on the answers
 - Review questions/answers in Office Hours course support
-- Database design sections are more time consuming
-  - Especially Assignment 2. **Do not put this off too much.**
-- ChatGPT probably won't help you much

 ---